Skip to main content

 Some people receiving Tysabri for CD reported nausea as a side effect during clinical trials.
 However, nausea is a common CD symptom, and people who didn’t receive Tysabri also reported nausea at a relatively similar rate.

 Your care team will likely monitor you for symptoms such as nausea during and after your infusion of Tysabri.
-If you develop sudden nausea after leaving your appointment, or if your nausea is persistent or starts getting worse, contact your healthcare provider right away.
+If you develop sudden nausea after leaving your appointment, or if your nausea is persistent or starts getting worse, contact your healthcare team right away.

 5. Infections